otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 }
 ```

-The condition is a Boolean expression that is evaluated as either true or false.
-If the condition is true, the code inside the first set of curly braces ({ }) is executed.
-If the condition is false, the code inside the second set of curly braces is executed.
+The condition is a **boolean expression** evaluated as either `true` or `false`.
+The code inside the first curly braces (`{ }`) is executed if the condition is `true`.
+If the condition is `false`, the code inside the second set of curly braces is executed.

-For example, the following code checks if the variable x is greater than the variable y, and if so, it prints "x is greater than y" to the console.
+For example, the following code checks if `x` is greater than `y`.
+If so, it prints "x is greater than y" to the console.
 If not, it prints "x is less than or equal to y" to the console.

 ```cs
 if (x > y)